Teen who used dad’s police gun sentenced to 5 years in shootings

 He could face discipline if it’s determined he violated department policy by allowing his son to have access to his service weapons.

-Jefferson County prosecutors confirmed to the Problem Solvers for the first time on Thursday that the weapon the teen used was his father’s service weapon.
+Jefferson County prosecutors confirmed to KDVR for the first time on Thursday that the weapon the teen used was his father’s service weapon.